 It’s also a great time to reflect on your progress thus far.
 Where are your roadblocks?
 What areas do you need support?
 What can you do to set yourself up for success?

 Day #13: Call a Friend or Family Member

-Taking a few moments to check in on a friend or family member can make a world of difference.
+Speaking of support, taking a few moments to check in on a friend or family member can make a world of difference.
 And no, email or text doesn’t count for your mental health challenge of the day!
 Simply picking up the phone and letting a loved one know you care not only benefits them, but it can also benefit you!
 In fact, maintaining strong relationships can reduce stress and feelings of loneliness, and even help you feel a sense of purpose.

-Day #14:Treat Yourself To Your Favorite Fall Beverage
+Day #14:Treat Yourself To Your Favorite Beverage

 Day #15: Schedule In Your Movement For the Week

 The motivation to move isn’t always there, so taking a few moments to schedule in your workouts can help keep you accountable.
 And, though your scheduled movement could be planned workouts (like a gym sesh or FitOn yoga flow), it could be something as simple as a walk!
 So long as you’re making time to move your body, you’re benefiting your mental health.